Platform9-Community/db/postgres/README.md

 we will be using a hostPath volume but you can choose any storageClass you have deployed in the cluster.

 ## Prerequisites
-1. Working Kubernetes cluster with access to kubeconfig.
+1. Working Kubernetes cluster 1.16+  with access to kubeconfig.
 2. Access to one of the nodes so we can access the postgres service using a NodePort type.
+3. Helm 2.12+ or Helm 3.0-beta3+ (for HA deployment only)

 ## Deployment Steps

+### Deploying for testing/Stage/Dev Environment

+**NOTE**: This section is for those who want to try PostGres for testing/Stage/Dev environment and deploys PostGres as a deployment object and not as a Statefulset.
+The storageClass assumed in this section is hostPath which stores the data on the node's local disk.
+If the node crashes, the postgres data on the node will not be recoverable.

 1. Clone the KoolKubernetes db repository.
 ```bash